Frequent Wi-Fi interruptions: Causes and solutions

 broken iphone

 There are two things about a Wi-Fi receiver (client): the hardware and the software driver.
 Regarding the hardware check your machine.
 Is it intact?
 Have you recently dropped it and this has caused some components to malfunction.
-The Wi-Fi adapter may have or not properly resting on the main board.
+The Wi-Fi adapter may be damaged or not properly seated on the motherboard.

 Next, we suggest you don't mess with the client's default settings unless you know what you're doing.
-If you use a phone or tablet, remember that the protective it negatively affects wireless reception.
+If you are using a phone or tablet, remember that its protective case will negatively affect wireless reception.
 All phone cases cut the signal to some extent.
 In general, the thicker the case, the more it reduces wireless signals.

 When it comes to firmware, in general, the latest driver is usually the best.